-Bisexual Awareness Week and Celebrate Bisexuality Day
+Bisexual Awareness Week and Bisexual Visibility Day

-By Harper Walton freelance writer based in London.
+By Harper Walton (They/Them)

 An illustration of four people celebrating and waving Bisexual Pride Flags